molsonkiko/vba_regex_funcs/README.md

 * Regular expression functions adapted from python's [re](https://docs.python.org/3/library/re.html) library.
 * Several functions that can be used from a worksheet once the add-in is enabled.
+* The Regex Builder Form, a GUI for building regular expressions.

 How to use
 ----------